JayboBaker/pyf/content/pages/services.md

   touch up repairs executed to an extremely high standard.

-  Weather these be scratches, dings or de lamination we can fix the damage using high quality Konig Waxes, pens and resins to make sure we get the best match possible.
+  Weather these be scratches, dings or delamination we can fix the damage using high quality Konig Waxes, pens and resins to make sure we get the best match possible.

   ##